 The Hydrogen Fracturing Process was the integration of several technological developments.
-In short, the process released atomic energy contained within Hydrogen and Oxygen gases from any natural water source.
-This was accomplished by utilizing electronic resonance circuitry, coupled with photon injection, reduced power consumption to a minimum.
-Particle impacts, referred to as "resonant action", increased the efficiency by producing ionization, leading to an increase in potential.
-Finally, fuel gases were ionized, having electrons removed, destabilizing their respective atoms, leading to greater energy release.
-The photo below shows the system unit front control panel.
+In short, the process released atomic energy contained within hydrogen and oxygen gases from any natural water source.
+This was accomplished by utilizing electronic resonance circuitry, coupled with photon injection to reduce power consumption to a minimum.
+Particle impacts, referred to as "resonant action", increased the efficiency by producing an ionizing condition, leading to an increase in potential.
+Finally, fuel gases were ionized, having electrons removed - destabilizing their respective atoms - leading to a greater energy release.
+The photo below shows the system's front control panel.